jshrdt/adv-machine-learning-A1/README.md

 ### Training a model with train_ML2A1.py

-To train a new model, run the train script and specify what data to use from the training repository.
+To train a new model, run the train script and specify what data from the source repository to train on.
 This file also contains the NN model architecture.

-The following arguments are required and determine which files will be extracted from the source directory to use during training.
+The following arguments are required and determine which files will be extracted from the source directory as training data.
 They can take a singular of the listed values, or any combination of them, separated by a whitespace (example shown for --languages, thereafter indicated by ...).
 * --languages (-lg):	Thai | English | Thai English
 * --dpis (-dpi): 	200 | 300 | 400 | ...
 * --fonts (-ft):	normal | bold | italic | bold_italic | ...

-The following arguments are optional.
-The first two alter behaviour during the training loop. --savefile allows the trained model to be saved under the passed filename/path.
-The final argument may be used to specify a different directory to read the source data from.
+The following arguments are optional. --epochs, --batch_size, and --learning_rate alter behaviour during the training loop. --savefile allows the trained model to be saved under the passed filename/path.
+Finally, --soucre_dir may be used to specify a different directory to read the data from.
-* --epochs (-ep):	any integer, defaults to 10
+* --epochs (-ep):	any integer, defaults to 20
 * --batch_size (-bs):	any integer, defaults to 128
 * --learning_rate (-lr): float between 0-1, defaults to 0.0025
 * --savefile (-s):	any filename/path, defaults to None
-* --source_dir (-srcd):	pathname to directory for OCR data, defaults to '/scratch/lt2326-2926-h24/ThaiOCR/ThaiOCR-TrainigSet/' on gpu, '../ThaiOCR/ThaiOCR-TrainigSet/' on cpu
+* --source_dir (-srcd):	pathname to directory for OCR data, on GPU defaults to '/scratch/lt2326-2926-h24/ThaiOCR/ThaiOCR-TrainigSet/', on CPU defaults to './ThaiOCR/ThaiOCR-TrainigSet/'

 #### Example execution:
 > $ python3 train_ML2A1.py -lg Thai English -dpi 200 300 -ft italic -ep 8 -bs 64 -s ThaiEn_200300_ita_custom -srcd [custom/path/to/OCR/data]